 How do I create a blog for students?
 Administration | Groups

-Brightspace does not have a blog function on a course level.
+Brightspace does not have a blog feature on a course level.
 To give the students the opportunity to keep a blog regardless, you can create a group with one participant for each student using Groups.
 If you link a discussion topic to this group, students will have a personal topic they can use as a blog.

 - Navigate to Administration in the navbar of your course.